 Will I live far away from the school?

 We always endeavour to find host families within easy distance

 of the school.
 Some families live within walking distance, others a

-short bus journey away.
-The situation will be similar to in your
+reasonable bus/train journey away.
+The situation will be similar to

-own country where local students live in the centre near the school
+in your own country where local students live in the centre near

-or surrounding villages.
-Our local representative will advise you
+the school or surrounding villages.
+Our local representative will

 How much pocket money will I need?